VSCodeVim/Vim/.github/ISSUE_TEMPLATE.md

 -->

 * Click *thumbs-up* 👍 on this issue if you want it!
-* Click *confused* 😕 on this issue if it is BLOCKING you from using VSCodeVim.
+* Click *confused* 😕 on this issue if not having it makes VSCodeVim unusable.

 -----